 Local governments across the region are working with the North Central Texas Council of Governments (NCTCOG) to develop the Dallas-Fort Worth (DFW) Air Quality Improvement Plan (AQIP).
 The DFW AQIP will create a roadmap for the region to improve air quality, protect public health, and reduce impacts of extreme weather events.
 The development of this plan is funded through a grant from the Environmental Protection Agency's (EPA) Climate Pollution Reduction Grants (CPRG) Program.

-- To attend an upcoming meeting go to the Upcoming Meetings tab
+- To attend an upcoming meeting go to the Meetings tab

 - To submit feedback on what you would like to see included in the DFW AQIP, go to the Take a Survey tab.